Everything Musician Riley Green Could Want Is In The Black Belt Region Of Alabama—Even Musical Inspiration

 Exploring Alabama’s Black Belt

 Green’s favorite targets are wild turkeys and whitetail deer, but this vast swath of land that sweeps across Alabama’s midsection also has sizable populations of ducks, doves, and quail as well as small game and wild boar.
-And pretty much year-round, anglers flock to central Alabama’s many lakes, rivers, and creeks that teeming with bream, crappie, catfish, and several species of bass.
+And pretty much year-round, anglers flock to central Alabama’s many lakes, rivers, and creeks that are teeming with bream, crappie, catfish, and several species of bass.
 With all that Alabama has to offer, it’s no wonder Riley Green is at home in the Black Belt.

 In all, the Black Belt covers 23 counties in Alabama, which is roughly a third of the state.
-The name isn’t some martial arts reference, and is not a reflection of the area’s strong and historic African-American heritage.
+The name isn’t some martial arts reference and is not a reflection of the area’s strong and historic African-American heritage.
 Instead, the alliterative appellation comes from the fertile ground itself.

 “It’s known as the Black Belt region because of the dark, rich soil,” explains Pam Swanner, director of the Alabama Black Belt Adventures Association.
 “For centuries, this soil has supported an abundance of wildlife and a strong agricultural industry as well as forestry and of course has created jobs for the residents.”